 Missing / incomplete functionality

-Collection of affected artefacts in VIL may be incomplete.
+Collection of affected artifacts in VIL e.g., through map may be incomplete.

 VIL Grammars

 In this section we depict the actual grammar for the VIL languages.
 The grammar is given in terms of a simplified xText grammar (close to ANTLR or EBNF).
 Simplified means, that we omitted technical details used in xText to properly generate the underlying EMF model as well as trailing “;” (replaced by empty lines in order to support readability).
 Please note that some statement-terminating semicolons are optional in order to support various user groups each having individual background in programming languages.